Brand Names: Hycodan, Hydromet, Hydromide, Hydropane, Hydrotropine, Tussigon

 - What happens if I overdose?

 - What should I avoid while taking homatropine and hydrocodone?

 - What other drugs will affect homatropine and hydrocodone?

 Homatropine and hydrocodone may also be used for purposes not listed in this medication guide.

 round, white, imprinted with HYCODAN

-Stop using this medication and call your doctor at once if you have a serious side effect such as:
+Stop taking this medicine and call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include: